identity2/Hugo-Blog/content/posts/customized-2d-following-camera-in-godot.md

 <br />

-First, lets define some variables we'll use later.
+First, let's define some variables we'll use later.

 {{< highlight python "linenos=table" >}}
 # Scroll the screen (aka. move the camera) when the character reaches the margins.